tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

 - Key Point: the images reflect the strength of the preferences
   - People with mild preferences are very different from those with strong preferences - and the images reflect that

+## Selling Points

+- Wake up - increase awareness of self and others
+  - It's always nice to bring unconscious information to the surface
+- All of us are expressing these traits in our daily actions
+  - Take control - choose self-knowledge over floating through life like flotsam
   - Many of us are already subconsciously processing this information to varying degrees

-- It's always nice to bring stuff like this to the surface

   - All I am doing is making the invisible visible

 ## Major Sections